 The media center is open to students from 9:00 AM until 3:00 PM

 Taylor Elementary's Media Center is a bustling hub of reading and activity!
-Students may come with their classes for whole class checkout, interactive story time, research, and checkouts.
+Students may come with their classes for whole class checkout, interactive story time, research, and/or checkouts.
 They may also come independently or with small groups for checkouts and research with advance notice.
 Mrs. Lovejoy is our new Media Specialist this year.
 She comes to us from Jackson Elementary and is so very excited to share her love of books, learning and literacy with our students, faculty, and community!

 We are constantly adding to our collection.
 Drop by the media center so we can help you find the right book for you!

-Second through Fourth Grade students may check out two books at a time for two weeks.
-Fifth Grade Students may checkout three books for two weeks.
+Second through Fourth Grade students may check out two books at a time for one week.
+Fifth Grade Students may checkout and renew three books for two weeks.

 Students must return any overdue books before checking out more books.
 All grade levels are limited to one Graphic Novel (comic book style) checkout at a time.